Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / How to remove stored passwords from the Chrome and Firefox browsers
+You are here: Home / Computer Tips / How (and why) to remove all stored passwords from your Chrome browser

-How to remove stored passwords from the Chrome and Firefox browsers
+How (and why) to remove all stored passwords from your Chrome browser

 A while back I wrote a post explaining why it’s a bad idea to let your web browser store the passwords you use to log in to your online accounts.